familiarities/RoPro-API-Documentation/Documentation/Comments/getComments.md

 ## Query Parameters

 `id` - integer - Item ID the comments are for\
-`page` - string - What page of comments you want to fetch
+`page` - integer - What page of comments you want to fetch

 ---